AthulyaTS/PA/README.md

 # PA
-                A personnal assistant using python.
+                    A PERSONNAL ASSISTANT USING PYTHON

      If you ask  PA "What is the time now"  it will return the time for you,

                     "Open YOUTUBE" will open the youtube for you,